At Tufts Medical Center and Tufts Children's Hospital, our extraordinary employees have dedicated their lives to keeping you healthy and safe.

 Visitors must check in at the entrance and the nursing unit station before entering the patient room.

-Hours are now 2 – 7 pm with check-in by 6 pm..
+Hours are now 3 – 6 pm with check-in no later than 5 pm..
 Please check in at the Atrium Main Entrance (800 Washington St.).
 All visitors/support persons must be 18 years of age or older.
 The visitor will be instructed to remain in the room with the patient for the duration of the visit.
-Adults coming for an appointment
+Adults coming for an appointment (outpatient)

 For pediatric patients, two parents/guardians/designated caregiver for patients under the age of 18 are allowed to visit.
 The caregiver must stay in the patient's room for the duration of the visit, wear a mask, practice hand hygiene and must be screened.
 The visitation hours are open 24/7.